cliqz-oss/browser-f/mozilla-release/browser/docs/AddressBar.rst

     providers; // {array} List of registered provider names.
 Providers can be
                // registered through the UrlbarProvidersManager.
     sources; // {array} If provided is the list of sources, as defined by
-             // MATCH_SOURCE.*, that can be returned by the model.
+             // RESULT_SOURCE.*, that can be returned by the model.

     // Properties added by the Model.
-    autofillValue; // {string} the text value that should be autofilled in the
-                   // input, if any.
     preselected; // {boolean} whether the first result should be preselected. results; // {array} list of UrlbarResult objects. tokens; // {array} tokens extracted from the searchString, each token is an